 To practice, you need to restrict your focus to a particular game that you can excel at and enjoy.
 Like musical experts, gaming experts excel within their own domains, so it is important to first determine which game you wish to play.

 The most popular types of games include first-person shooters, real-time strategies and multiplayer online battle arenas.
-If most of your gameplay in the past has been associated with first-person shooter games, it might be difficult for you to gain expertise in real-time strategy games and vice versa.
+If most of your gameplay in the past has been associated with first-person shooter games or Microgaming slots, it might be difficult for you to gain expertise in real-time strategy games and vice versa.